ryeash/doctor/README.md

     @Override
     public void execute(MethodInvocation methodInvocation) {
       // should call methodInvocation.invoke()
       // this is the only stage where invoke() can be called }

   @Override
   public void after(MethodInvocation invocation) {
-        // inspect or modify the result of an invocation }
+    // inspect or modify the result of an invocation
   }
+}
 ```

+## Property injection with annotation values

+All string values in supported annotations can be parameterized using the macro format
+`${property.name}`, e.g. `@Scheduled(interval = "${configurableInterval}")`.
+An unfortunate side effect of this
+configurability is that these strings can not be validated at compile time.
+In the previous example, if the realized
+value for the `configurableInterval` property was invalid, it would not be known at compile time, and only checked at
+runtime.

 # Limitations